Kurumiiw/Middleware/README.md

 ## Using the middleware in custom applications

 A barebones example of how to use poetry is shown in `example-service/`.
 This can be used as a starting point to create applications on top of the middleware.
-Details for how to do this is explained in detail in the [example-service README](./example-service/README.md).
+Details for how to do this are explained in detail in the [example-service README](./example-service/README.md).

 ## **Poetry**